ovace/art/restaurants-paris.md

 **Important**: for all restaurants, ask the waiter for suggestions.
 Tell him that you:

 - want the most typical dishes, **not** what the French eat, but what the **Chinese** eat
-- can eat reasonably spicy food.
+- can eat spicy food, way more than any French person can.
+The term is either "zhong1 la2" for most restaurants, and "wei4 la4" for very spicy places.
 If you can't, learn to eat spicy, or you will miss many of the best dishes.

 **Traiteur**: traiteurs are simpler restaurants that let you see pre-made food and choose how big your portions will be.
 They are the best way to eat a cheap and balanced meal in Paris, but generally not considered *great* Chinese food.